davinwang/C2TutorialsGo/README.md

 # New updates from AlphaGo Zero
 ## Preprocess
     The Go game dataset are usually stored in [SGF](http://www.red-bean.com/sgf/go.html) file format.
 We need to transform SGF file into Caffe2 Tensor.
 AlphaGo Zero requires 17 feature planes of 19x19 size, which does not include 'human knowledge' like Liberties or Escape.
     [This preprocess program](http://nbviewer.jupyter.org/github/davinwang/C2TutorialsGo/blob/master/Mock%20AlphaGo%20Zero%20%281%29%20Preprocess%20Pipeline.ipynb) still relies on [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) for Go rules, but no more dependencies for feature generation.
 I'm looking for a better(more accurate) Go rule implementation which can support Chinese/Korean/Japanese Go rules and different Komi, please feel free to recommend.

 ## Dual Policy and Value network with ResNet
- Supervised Learning.
+    The Supervised Learning program is used to evaluate whether the network architecture is correct.
+It can now run in CPU mode, of course very slow, and meet gradient explosion in GPU mode, I'm trying to locate where the problem is.
+Welcome to raise pull requests.

 ## Reinforced Learning pipline
-tbd.
-This will be different from AlphaGo Fan.
+    On going.
+This will be different from AlphaGo Fan in may ways:
+    1. Always use the best primary player to generate data.
+    2. Before each move, do wide search to obtain better distribution than Policy predict.
+    3. MCTS only relies on Policy and Value network, no more Rollout.
+    4. more detail will be added during implementation

 # About AlphaGo Fan
 ## Preprocess